Anthonyvijay10/FastAPI/README.md

 Use FastAPI decorators like @app.get() or @app.post() to define your API endpoints.
 Define functions for each endpoint that specify the route, request parameters, request body, and response model.
 ## 4. Run the Application with Uvicorn:
-Use the uvicorn command to run your FastAPI application: css Copy code '''uvicorn main:app --reload''' Replace main with your Python file name (without the .py extension) and app with the name of your FastAPI application instance.
+Use the uvicorn command to run your FastAPI application:
+Bash Copy code '''uvicorn main:app --reload''' Replace main with your Python file name (without the .py extension) and app with the name of your FastAPI application instance.
 The --host and --port options specify the host and port on which your application will run.
 The --reload option enables automatic code reloading during development.
 ## 5. Access Your API: